 After 6 months, the building was transformed.
 A new water source was installed (No actual creek water is used in the brewing process.)
 A new drainage system went in, gas lines and a new electric service were also installed.
 Then the brewing equipment was built and our first brew was born!

 For the remainder of 2016, we hosted several successful beer tasting events on our property to raise money for various charities while we waited for our federal, state, and municipal licenses to clear.
-In early 2017, we decided to rent commercial premises in New Lenox and use the milk house as a “test kitchen” to experiment with recipes.
+In early 2017, we decided to rent commercial premises in the Village of New Lenox and use the milk house as a “test kitchen” to experiment with recipes.